-HelpSpot offers fully supported cloud and on-premise software options.
+HelpSpot offers a fully supported cloud-based help desk, EU-hosted help desk, and on-premise software that is scalable to grow with small teams and global brands.
 Our service desk is compatible with Windows and Linux, and installation is easy because we provide download links that guide you through each step of the process.

 Be sure to visit the server requirements page to ensure you’re ready to download and get started.

 Note: You can download the HelpSpot mobile app(iOS or Android) to access your help desk dashboard from your mobile phone.

 HelpSpot is affordable compared to other eCommerce help desks on the market.
 Most service desks offer tier pricing models, which, after a certain amount of agents, make you upgrade to a higher-priced software package that includes tools and features you don’t always need.

 HelpSpot, on the other hand, lets you pay per seat.
 We provide full support to our customers, and all of our features come standard with our help desk.
 So, you can easily add as many agents and features as you need at a flat rate ($11 per agent/month).

 HelpSpot can support eCommerce businesses large and small because of our flexible set-up and customization options and affordable pricing.
 Start a free trial of HelpSpot to test our help desk and see if we’re the right option for your business.

 Outside of HelpSpot, we studied up on nine other eCommerce help desks and ranked each one based on customer reviews.

 Freshdesk offers its users two help desk offerings: